-Have you a friend or relative who needs help resolving personal problems?
-Harper College's Community Counseling Center provides assistance to non-student members of the community.
-The center offers personal counseling and marriage and family counseling, as well as a complete testing service and vocational career guidance.
-For information regarding fees and appointments, call the Community Counseling Center, 397-3000, extension 2577.
+Do you have a friend or relative who needs help resolving a personal problem?
+The Harper College Community Counseling Center provides assistance to nonstudent members of the community by offering individual, marital, family and group counseling in addition to vocational testing and career guidance.
+For information regarding fees and appointments, call the Community Counseling Center, 708/397-3000, extension 2577.